UCCSCS3300/iteration3/part1a.md

 ## Generate the scaffold

-1. Generate the scaffold for the 'Projects' model, view, controller.
+1. Generate the scaffold for the `Projects` model, view, controller.

 ```ruby